 Additionally, while some platforms support multi-factor authentication for all PAM applications, they may not allow you to require multi-factor authentication for GUI log in.
-For example, for users running AIX, Solaris, and HP-UX, multi-factor authentication for GUI login is not supported.
+For example, for users running AIX, Solaris, and HP-UX, multi-factor authentication for GUI log in s not supported.

-Options applied to the Centrify PAM module
+Options Applied to the Delinea PAM Module

-The authentication service applies some options to the Centrify PAM module pam_centrifydc module.
+The authentication service applies some options to the Delinea PAM module pam_centrifydc module.
 For example, in a RHEL system, you would see the following in the /etc/pam.d/system-auth file:

-auth sufficient pam_centrifydc.so

-auth requisite pam_centrifydc.so deny

-account sufficient pam_centrifydc.so

-account requisite pam_centrifydc.so deny

-session required pam_centrifydc.so homedir

-password sufficient pam_centrifydc.so try_first_pass

-password requisite pam_centrifydc.so deny

-In addition, you could see the following in the /etc/pam.d/su file:
+auth sufficient pam_centrifydc.so auth requisite pam_centrifydc.so deny account sufficient pam_centrifydc.so account requisite pam_centrifydc.so deny session required pam_centrifydc.so homedir password sufficient pam_centrifydc.so try_first_pass password requisite pam_centrifydc.so deny In addition, you could see the following in the /etc/pam.d/su file: auth sufficient pam_centrifydc.so enable_dzpamgate